-Assessments should be completed before implementing strategies to ensure they meet the needs of employees and the organization.
-Conduct an assessment of the organization and the employees.
-The assessment of your organization can include the physical and cultural environment, policies, health benefit design and current health promoting policies and programs.
-A good understanding of current employee behaviors and interest areas will help you select the best strategies for your organization.
+Conduct an assessment of the organization and its employees before implementing strategies to ensure they meet their needs.
+This can include the physical and cultural environment, policies, health benefit design and current health promoting policies and programs.

 The organizational assessment: